DineshBS44/NFT-Simple/README.md

 # Simple NFT

-Simple NFT is delployed to Ethereum's Public test network called Rinkeby
+Simple NFT is deployed to Ethereum's Public test network called Rinkeby

 The smart contract is verified in Etherscan